bitburner-official/bitburner-src/src/Documentation/doc/en/programming/darknet.md

 };

 // This lets you tab-complete putting "--tail" on the run command so you can see the script logs as it runs, if you want
-// If you make the script take other arguments, you can add them here for convenience export function autocomplete(data: AutocompleteData) {
+// If you add support to the script to take other arguments, you can add them here as well for convenience export function autocomplete(data: AutocompleteData) {
   return ["--tail"];
 }